 2SCALE is an incubator program that manages a portfolio of public-private partnerships (PPPs) for inclusive business in agri-food sectors and industries.
 2SCALE offers a range of support services to its business champions (SMEs and farmer groups) and partners, enabling them to produce, transform and supply quality food products.
 These products go to local and regional markets, including to base of the pyramid consumers.

 2SCALE focuses on establishing agribusiness clusters built around business champions.
 Champions are either entrepreneurial producer organizations or local SMEs that trade or process the produce of farmers.
-By providing support to these clusters, 2SCALE is developing products and markets for local consumer markets, preferably at the base of the pyramid.
+By providing support to these clusters, as well as to Business Champions and (M)SMEs downstream the value chain, 2SCALE is developing products and markets for local consumer markets, preferably for low income consumers.

 2SCALE - phase II has the following targets:

 Improve access to nutritious food for at least 1,500,000 BoP consumers.

 Improve the livelihoods of 1,000,000 smallholder farmers (50% women, 40% youth)

 500,000 hectares utilizing eco-efficient agricultural practices.

 25,000 new non-farming jobs (at least 50% women, 40% youth)

 700 SME drive inclusive business in targeted industries.

 Develop new business of 15,000 MSMEs and farmer producer organizations (50%women, 20% youth)